ahmar20/wave300-openwrt/README.md

 As suggested in the openwrt forum, the updates are being distributed in a separate repo (currently through Google drive).

 ## Compilation and Installation
+You will need to have a working OpenWrt source for this step.
+If you don't have it yet then first compile it.\
+You will need to set some Kernel options for debugging because the driver seems to crash if those are not enabled.

+Run `make menuconfig` in your OpenWrt source directory and navigate to:\
+Global Build Settings -> Kernel Build Options\
+Select "Compile the kernel with symbol table information" and also "Compile the kernel with debug information" to enable them\
+Set any other options within the menu if you are compiling for the first time, also install `libnl` package if not installed before.
+For more information refer to [OpenWrt Build System Guide](https://openwrt.org/docs/guide-developer/build-system/start).

-Obtain `wave300_rflib` sources from the external repo and copy them into the driver (from one top source directory to other top source directory).\
+Clone this repo and obtain `wave300_rflib` sources from the above (Google drive) repo and copy them into the driver (from one top source directory to other top source directory).\
-Set your compiled openwrt root in the file `support/ugw.env.common` with variable `DEFAULT_TOOLCHAIN_PATH`.
+Set your compiled OpenWrt root in the file `./support/ugw.env.common` with variable `DEFAULT_TOOLCHAIN_PATH`.
 The driver requires libnl-3 library (not libnl-tiny).\
 The ./Makefile in the root is a special file.
 It starts the build (not the ./configure).

 Do NOT run ./configure.
 It will delete ./Makefile, mess the build system and you will lose Kconfig support.

 Some combinations of missing files may be undefined.
-You can delete all build-oriented files by:
+You can delete all build-oriented files by: `make distclean`\
-`make distclean`\
 The default options should create the working driver.
-Other options may cause kernel crashes or gcc refuses to compile them (patches are welcome): `make menuconfig`
+Other options may cause kernel crashes or gcc refuses to compile them (patches are welcome): `make menuconfig`\
-`make`
+Execute `make` to start building the driver.

 It seems -j flag for make doesn't make much (almost no parallelization possible, too much dependencies).
 For every file some perl script is started (I think it is generating "SLID" debug info).

-Resulting files are in `builds/ugw5.4-vrx288/binaries/wls/driver`.
+Resulting files are in `./builds/ugw5.4-vrx288/binaries/wls/driver`.
 Copy them into the standard place in `/lib/modules`.
 Copy the firmware files into `/lib/firmware`.

 Insert the modules with the following commands:\
 `insmod mtlkroot.ko`